 This term refers to a women's external genital organs, which include the inner and outer 'lips' and clitoris.

 Find a private place such as your bedroom and hold a mirror in one hand.
 Try and get a good view of the vulval area by separating the outer lips.
-This diagram indicates the different parts of the vulva (external genitalia) which should be examined individually.
+The diagram above indicates the different parts of the vulva (external genitals) which should be examined individually.
 Each area can be both looked at and touched gently with a finger.
-Start at the top with the 'mons pubis' which is the area above the vagina around the pubic bone where the pubic hair is located.
-Then work down checking the clitoris, labia minora, labia majora, perineum (area between the vagina and anus) and finally the anus.
+Start at the top with the 'mons pubis' which is the area above the vulva around the pubic bone where the pubic hair is located.
+Then work down checking the clitoris, labia minora, labia majora, perineum (area between the vaginal opening and the anus) and finally the anus.

 How often should vulval self-examination be performed?